-Did you know we only use about 20 per cent of our wardrobe?
-So, why not cut your clothing budget to 20 per cent as well?
+Did you know we only use about 20% of our wardrobe?
+So, why not cut your clothing budget to 20% as well?
 Don't think it's possible?
 Try it for just a couple of months by visiting top-notch thrift stores and looking online for gently-used clothing and footwear.

-Especially when it comes to clothing you'll only wear once, like holiday party dresses or wedding attire, don't fork out the cash and buy second-hand (or even just rent) instead.
-If you're posting pictures on social media, you may not want to reuse an outfit.
-You'll save a bundle.
+Especially when it comes to clothing you'll only wear once, like holiday party dresses or wedding attire, don't fork out the cash for brand-new threads and buy second-hand (or even just rent) instead.
+This is one way to help minimize your monthly spending on clothing while still looking your best.

-On average, Canadians spend about $190.98 per month (or $2,291.76 a year) on communication expenses.
+On average, Canadians spend about $190.98 per month (or $2,292 a year) on communication expenses.
 Cut this cost by negotiating a lower monthly plan with your provider or switching to a cheaper one, and purchasing gently-used second-hand cellphones instead of buying brand new models the day they come out.
-You can also cut down on your internet usage and avoid overage charges by using free wifi whenever possible.
+You can also cut down on your internet usage and avoid overage charges by using free wifi when you’re out in public.